 Note this is just a quick sketch of the new growth curves.
 Notice there are no actual values, it just shows the overall behavior.
 Still balancing how this works relative to vanilla, new growth, and new robot growth

 This all can be balanced by altering the growth constant r, which right now is 5% per pop for non-robots, and 1 replicator per 20 pops for machines.
 That will make the curve steeper or shallower.
 I may also try to make it start slower than in vanilla, then quickly catch up.
 In my testing so far this number seems right, but I am happy to receive feedback if overall growth seems too much or too little.
 Mid game, pops should grow much faster, but it will even out as the capacity reductions kick in as your planets fill up.

 Save game compatible, can take a year or two for all the capacity modifiers to get applied.
-This mod overwrites pop categories to add in growth per pop.
-Beyond this, any modded source of housing will not be included in carry capacity until I add them in, Ill add in some modded sources of housing as they are reported to me in the pinned discussion below.
-This includes special district types and unique buildings or planet modifiers.
-The mod will work, you just may have a lower capacity than you otherwise would expect.
-It supports capacities up to 400 (that is a 5 city district ringworld).
+Currently supports capacities up to 400 (that is a 5 city district ringworld).
 Any modded planet type or size that goes beyond this will be treated as a capacity 400 world.
+Birch Worlds from Gigastructures get a special infinite capacity modifier.
 Any modded source of pop assembly will also not be offset by carrying capacity, which will allow you to build pops beyond capacity.
 Ill do my best to account for these as well as they are reported.
 You can check to see if housing for carrying capacity is being counted correctly by with debugtooltip.
-Ill have to make a patch for this and Photosynthesis because of pop categories at some point.

 Photosynthesis Mechanics for Plantoids